-Interestingly, Example 2.5 compiled fine on other compilers and standard library implementations, including overlaps with the above-mentioned compilers and libraries.
+Interestingly, Example 2.3 compiled fine on other compilers and standard library implementations, including overlaps with the above-mentioned compilers and libraries.
 Why did it work there?
 Here's a sampling:

-• STLport, libcomo, Borland's Rogue Wave version: In these implementations, when I tried them, vector<T>::iterator is just T, so the operation is T+val, not iter+val.
-Why does that everything okay?
-Because ADLstill looks into namespace N::operator+<T>(T,unsigned) is not found because it doesn't exist - you can't replace the builtin operator+ for pointers, so a general operator+ template won't generate it!
+STLport, libcomo, Borland's Rogue Wave version: In these implementations, when I tried them, vector<T>::iterator is just T, so the operation is T+val, not iter+val.
+Why does that everything Because ADL still make okay? looks into namespace N::operator+<T>(T,unsigned) is not found because it doesn't exist - you can't replace the builtin operator+ for pointers, so a general operator+ template won't generate it!
 (Note: Always using raw pointer iterators isn't a "solution"... there are important benefits to having iterators of class type, e.g., "safe STL" iterator checks.)
 But surely "because you don't replace built-in operators" is an extremely subtle reason to rely on for why these implementations didn't break on this example.

-• Metrowerks: Metrowerks's vector<T>::iterator can be configured to be many things, including T and debug_iterator<vector<T>, T>.
+Metrowerks: Metrowerks's vector<T>::iterator can be configured to be many things, including T and debug_iterator<vector<T>, T>.
 But operator[] always does "data() + n" (not iterator() + n) - so again that's always T+val, not iter+val.

 Clearly, neither the standard nor the implementations have been in great shape when it comes to ADL.
-Those that fail do so for completely unrelated reasons.
-Those that work escape the brink for exceedingly subtle reasons.
+Those that fail, fail for various unrelated and inconsistent reasons.
+Those that work, work for exceedingly subtle reasons and only narrowly escape falling over the brink.
 This isn't a great place to be.